GunnarPDX/Elixir-Finance/README.md

 # Elixir Finance Library

-This is a work in progress
+***Incomplete***

+This is a finance library for elixir containing functions for common financial calculations that can be used as building blocks for complex financial modeling.

 ## Functions